Sadasiva20/PasswordGenerator/README.md

   Java 17 or higher required for installation.

-  Preferred IDE of chooice (Eclipse, Netbeans)
+  Preferred IDE of choice (Eclipse, Netbeans)

   Using the software: